National Citizen Service: Finances

-In January 2017 the National Audit Office reported that the NCS had "weaknesses" in governance and had "not prioritised cost control".
+In January 2017 the National Audit Office reported that NCS had "weaknesses" in governance and had "not prioritised cost control".
 It estimated that just 213,000 people would be participating in the programme in 2020–21, compared to a target of 360,000.
 The report suggested costs would have to be reduced by 29% in order to meet participation targets.

 In March 2017 the Public Accounts Committee of the House of Commons said that the high cost of the scheme could not be justified and its participation targets remained challenging despite being significantly reduced.
-The total expenditure committed to the scheme by the government between 2011/12 and 2019/20 is £1.5 billion. £600 million of this had been spent by April 2017, with £900 million of the expenditure remaining.
-Research carried out in the spring of 2017 indicated that affluent individuals are less likely to attend university if they take part in NCS, while poorer individuals are more likely to do so.
+The total expenditure committed to the scheme by the government between 2011/12 and 2019/20 was £1.5 billion. £600 million of this had been spent by April 2017, with £900 million of the expenditure remaining.
+Research carried out in the spring of 2017 indicated that affluent individuals are less likely to attend university if they take part in NCS, while poorer individuals were likely to do so.
 At that time the cost per participant of NCS was £1,863.

 In July 2018 the Minister for Sport and Civil Society Tracey Crouch said that in 2016 NCS had spent almost £10m on places which were never filled.
-In August 2018 the Local Government Association said that in 2016 the number of young people taking part in NCS amounted to 12% of those eligible, and suggested that some of the money could be more effectively spent on local council youth services, spending on which fell from £650 million in 2010–11 to £390 million in 2016–17.
-Over the four years from 2014–5 to 2017–18 UK government spending on NCS was £634 million which accounted for 95% of all UK government spending on youth services.
+In August 2018 the Local Government Association said that in 2016 the number of 16 and 17-year-olds taking part in NCS amounted to 12% of those eligible, and suggested that some of the money could be more effectively spent on local council youth services, spending on which fell from £650 million in 2010–11 to £390 million in 2016–17.
+Over the four years from 2014–15 to 2017–18 UK government spending on NCS was £634 million which accounted for 95% of all UK government spending on youth services.

+In the four years from 2019 NCS funding dropped by 69%.

 Delivery

-The National Citizen Service is administered by the NCS Trust.
-The National Citizen Service Act 2017 enabled the staff and assets of the NCS Trust, a community interest company, to transfer to a royal charter body.
-Under the legislation, the government is allowed to provide grant-in-aid funding to the NCS trust.
-The trust is required to publish business plans, accounts and annual reports and the National Audit Office is the trust's auditor.
-The government has the power to promote the scheme by sending letters to young people as they turn 16 on behalf of the Trust.

-The programme is delivered through a number of Regional Delivery Partners (RDPs) and Local Delivery Partners (LDPs).
-The following organisations are current Regional Delivery Partners for NCS: